SlimeVR/SlimeVR-Docs-Site/src/glove-for-slime/index.md

 <img src="assets/index/img/Glove-Building/soldered-board.webp" loading="lazy" class="big-size-image">

-Put the resistors on one side of the Featherv2 and solder all of them together.
-Solder a wire on the 3v to the joint resistor.
+Place the resistors on one side of the Feather V2 and solder them together to form a voltage divider.

+Afterward, connect a wire from the 3V pin to the junction of the resistors.

 <img src="assets/index/img/Glove-Building/board-soldering.webp" loading="lazy" class="big-size-image">